Qualified Charitable Distribution from an IRA

 Boston, MA 02241-3306

-- When you speak with your IRA custodian, please ensure that they will include information on the check that identifies you as the donor.
+- Include information on the check that identifies you as the donor.

-- The gift must be sent directly from your IRA custodian and not from your personal checking account.*
+- The gift must be sent directly from your IRA administrator to Tufts.

-- While the charitable distribution does not provide you with a federal charitable income tax deduction, the amount donated will not be included in your taxable income.
+- You will not qualify for a charitable income tax deduction, but you may exclude the amount of your QCD from your gross income for federal income tax purposes.
+The amount donated will not be included in your taxable income.

-- An IRA charitable distribution can fulfill all or part of your required minimum distribution for the year.
+- Once you turn 73 years old, a QCD can fulfill all or part of your required minimum distribution for the year.

 - Gifts must be made to a charity or charities qualified under Sections 509(a)(1) and 170(b)(1)(A).
 They cannot be made to a donor-advised fund.

-- The donor must be age 70½ or older on the date the IRA charitable distribution is made.
+- You must be age 70½ or older on the date the IRA charitable distribution is made.

-- The amount donated annually from one or more IRAs cannot exceed $100,000 per individual.
+- The amount donated annually from one or more IRAs cannot exceed $100,000 per individual for outright gifts and $50,000 for gifts to establish a charitable gift annuity or charitable remainder trust.

 - Gifts from a traditional or Roth IRA qualify, but not gifts from a 401(k), 403(b), SEP, and other retirement plans.